 ME2.Theory behind teaching and learning

-Module Lead: Esther Murray
+Module Lead: Esther Murray and Sandra Nicholson

 How do we learn?
 In which contexts do students best learn and why?
 How does the transition from student to doctor occur?
 Medical education is underpinned by a large body of research evidence, ranging from understanding the structure and function of memory, through understanding the various internal and external factors that can affect learning, and how medical professionalism develops.

 You will leave this block with a clear understanding of major educational theory derived from both sociocultural and psychological backgrounds, and how it can be applied to promote successful learning.

 Module Leads: Jon Fuller and Devina Raval

 What is the best approach to teaching clinical skills?
 How can you improve your lecturing?
 How about facilitating small group learning or role-play?
 What about e-learning?